Blasidelgado/shopping-cart/README.md

 > ⚠️ We recommend using Node version 16.x.
 Check [nvm](https://github.com/nvm-sh/nvm).

 1. `npm ci` to install dependencies.
 2. Copy contents of `.env.dist` into a `.env` file and populate it.
+Ensure that environment variables have the prefix `VITE_`.

+For example:

+If your application requires a API_BASE_URL, name the enviroment variable "VITE_API_BASE_URL" in the '.env' file.

 # How to run